How we’re preparing for the release of 2016 Census data and how it helps you

-You may see the ABS publicising their first release of Census data on 11 April 2017, but it’s important to note this first ABS release is only for national and state level data.
-To give you an insight into some of these high-level state and national trends, we will update our demographic profile for Australia following this release.
+You may see the ABS publicising their first release of Census data on 11 April 2017, but it’s important to note this first ABS release is only a preview of national and state level data to give an idea of the ‘typical Australian’.
+To give you an insight into some of these high-level state and national trends, we will blog about anything interesting following this release.

 Most of our local government clients will have this small area update included as part of their profile.id subscription and will start seeing new data roll out topic by topic from July this year.
 To check if you have the upgrade included as part of your subscription, contact your .id client manager for more information.

 We will be releasing a more detailed timetable of .id updates, so stay tuned to the blog for our release dates.